paradedb/paradedb/CONTRIBUTING.md

 All development of ParadeDB is done via Docker and Compose.
 Our Docker setup is split into three:

-- The `docker-compose.dev.yml` file builds `Dockerfile.dev`, a minified version of ParadeDB with only actively-developed PostgreSQL extensions (those built by ParadeDB and their dependencies).
-It is used to develop and test ParadeDB Postgres extensions and features without needing to build the entire ParadeDB image.
-We recommend using it for day-to-day development.

-- The `docker-compose.local.yml` file builds `Dockerfile`, the ParadeDB production image with all its features and extensions enabled.
-It is used to develop and test new features and extensions outside of those actively developed by ParadeDB (for instance, installing a new open-source PostgreSQL extension).
+- The `docker-compose.dev.yml` file builds our `Dockerfile`, the ParadeDB production image with all its features and extensions enabled.
+It is used to develop and test ParadeDB Postgres extensions and features as part of the full ParadeDB image.
+It is also used to develop and test new features and extensions outside of those actively developed by ParadeDB (for instance, installing a new open-source PostgreSQL extension).
 We recommend using it when developing new features beyond the ParadeDB extensions and subprojects.

 - The `docker-compose.yml` file pulls the latest published ParadeDB image from DockerHub.
 It is used for hobby production deployments.
 We recommend using it to deploy ParadeDB in your own infrastructure.